ManderaGeneral/generalvector/README.md

 # Package: generalvector
-Vectors made by me, featuring Vec and Vec2, inspired by Expression 2* in Wiremod inside Garry's Mod.
+Vectors, featuring Vec and Vec2, inspired by Expression 2* in Wiremod inside Garry's Mod.

 The vectors are immutable, so any time a value inside one is changed it returns a new vector.